 What to expect and how you'll make an impact

-As an animal shelter volunteer in Cambodia, you will provide support at an animal shelter for neglected cats, dogs, chickens, and other animals in need in Phnom Penh and Siem Reap.
+As an animal shelter volunteer in Cambodia, you will provide support at an animal shelter for neglected cats, dogs, chickens, and other animals in need in Siem Reap.
 These centers take in and care for abandoned and neglected animals, which would otherwise be without help.
 If you are comfortable being around a large number of animals and you are looking for a project where you can provide hands-on care, your support will be highly valued on this project.

 Your main role on the Animal Care project will be supporting the staff at the shelter in providing care to rescued animals.
 The tasks may include:

 - Cleaning the center

 - Feeding the animals

 - Heading out with the staff to rescue reported sick or injured animals or any other work assigned by the local staff

 - Practicing vets or veterinary students may also have the opportunity to assist with injections and minor surgeries